Ich bin ein Star – Holt mich hier raus! season 11

-The eleven season of the German-version of the reality show I'm a Celebrity...Get Me Out of Here! began on 12 January 2017.
+The eleventh season of the German-version of the reality show I'm a Celebrity...Get Me Out of Here! began on 12 January 2017.
 In the last episode of Season 10 the presenters Zietlow and Hartwich announced that the show would return for an 11th season in January 2017.
 The contestants were announced in early January 2017.
 12 participants were announced to compete.
 The group of contestants was split into two camps with six participants living in each of the camps.
 Bushtucker duels took place instead of the original bushtucker trials.
 The season started off with a special on 13 January.

 Contestants

 Twelve contestants take part in this season.
 Before the season started, Nastassja Kinski withdrew from the show and was replaced by Kader Loth.
 Participants moved on 12 January 2017 Australian time to camp.
 This was the first season to have no voluntary exit by a contestant.